biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 > In theory, the question writer could demand verses 17 and 18 **_or_** verses 18 and 22, both with the same answer of "will, kingdom."
 > This is required to be labeled "From separate verses."

-### Summary

-✅ Required to state if the answer will come from consecutive/separate verses

-## Questions that require books, chapters, or references
+## Requiring books, chapters, or references

 Because the question is asking for a *location* and not the content of book, chapter, or verse itself, the introductory remarks cannot state "From consecutive/separate verses."